Gary Speed: Playing style and reputation

-He was well known as a 'consummate professional' both on and off the field.
-Hardworking, honest and self-critical, he was not blessed with exceptional talent at a young age, but instead developed his technique through many hours of hard work on the training field.
-He had a reputation as an extremely fit footballer who looked after his body.
-He had a modern approach to diet and fitness, a rare quality amongst players of his generation.
-His level of fitness allowed him to avoid injury and to continue playing until the age of 39; he rarely missed a game.
+Sources described him as a "consummate professional" both on and off the field.
+Described as hardworking and self-critical, he did not display exceptional talent at a young age, and instead developed his technique through extensive training.
+He had a reputation for fitness and conditioning, adopting an approach to diet and fitness that was uncommon among players of his generation.
+His fitness allowed him to avoid serious injury and continue playing until age 39, rarely missing a game.

 He also had a reputation as a friendly and supportive person, who cared for and took an interest in the lives of the people around him; his 'nice guy' persona made him a popular and well respected figure amongst his peers.

 Managerial career

 Sheffield United

 With the 2010–11 season only three games old, Sheffield United manager Kevin Blackwell was dismissed with Speed being confirmed as the club's new manager on a three-year contract on 17 August 2010.
 On 21 October 2010, Speed was given a one-game touchline ban and a £22,000 fine by The Football Association for his unsporting behaviour at the home fixture against Watford on 2 October 2010.
 On 11 December 2010, Speed was linked with the vacant Wales manager job along with John Hartson, Brian Flynn, Chris Coleman and Lars Lagerbäck.
 Sheffield United confirmed that they had given Speed permission to talk to the Football Association of Wales over the vacant position.
 With just four months managerial experience, Speed was confirmed as the new Welsh national team manager on 14 December 2010 succeeding John Toshack who had stepped down in September 2010.
 Sheffield United released Speed from his contract after compensation was paid by the FAW.
 Former Welsh national team manager Mark Hughes supported the move to appoint Speed, saying, "He's got a strong personality, he's good with people, (the players) will relate better to Gary than they perhaps did to the previous manager."